MCoelho222/alma-leads-nextjs/README.md

   - Submit leads for testing

 - **Admin Dashboard**: `http://localhost:3000/admin`
+  - Automatically redirects to login page if not authenticated
   - Login with credentials: `admin` / `password`
   - View and manage submitted leads
   - Test search, filtering, and editing features
+  - Use logout button to end session

 ### Environment Variables